reflectoring/reflectoring.github.io/_posts/2020-09-27-spring-boot-12-factor-app.md

 ## Logs - Publish Logs as Event Streams
-> Treat Logs as Event Streams
+> Treat Logs as Event Streams.

 The application should only produce logs in the form of event streams.
 Storing the logs in files or databases and shipping to other systems for further analysis should be delegated to purpose-built software.